 A New Way To Prepare and Keep Those Who Wander Safe

 Scent Evidence K9 CEO and Founder, Paul Coley, is a member of the Dementia Care and Cure Initiative task force and has been working with the Florida Department of Elder Affairs and Florida Hospital to educate and promote new ways for family members and caregivers to prepare and keep those they love and care for safe if they should wander.
 Coley has developed a combination of K9 trailing products and services that are designed to give families and caregivers the ability to be proactive in the cases where a loved one goes missing and to improve law enforcement response during a missing person deployment.
+Further, whether it’s the caregivers living at home with them or their families, or staff at senior care centers involved with caring for them, it would be advisable to learn how to make sure they are safe, and what should immediately be done in case someone does go missing.
+The sooner someone is reported, the sooner they can be found.
+Paul and the Scent Evidence K9 team regularly travel to Elder Care organizations and facilities across the state to teach family safety best practices.
 Paul and the Scent Evidence K9 team regularly travel to Elder Care organizations and facilities across the state to teach family safety best practices.

 Family Members and Caregivers